OGGM/oggm/docs/installing-oggm-windows.rst

 ---------------

 After successfully setting up Linux as a Windows subsystem, you can proceed with the OGGM installation process.
-There are multiple approaches available for :doc:`installing OGGM`, and all of them should work with WSL.
+There are multiple approaches available for `installing OGGM <https://docs.oggm.org/en/stable/installing-oggm.html>`_, and all of them should work with WSL.
 However, we are aware that this may not always be the case.
 Here, we provide an example of steps that have resulted in a successful installation.

 1. Install the `prerequisites <https://docs.oggm.org/en/stable/installing-oggm.html#prerequisites>`_
 for creating a python environment.

 2. Create a `python environment <https://docs.oggm.org/en/stable/installing-oggm.html#the-simplest-way-with-an-environment-file>`_
 using  a yml file.

 3. `Install OGGM <https://docs.oggm.org/en/stable/installing-oggm.html#install-oggm-itself>`_
 with ``pip install oggm``

 4. `Test <https://docs.oggm.org/en/stable/installing-oggm.html#test-oggm>`_ if the installation was successful.

-5. **Congrats**, you are now set-up for the :doc:`getting-started` section!
+5. **Congrats**, you are now set-up for the `getting started <https://docs.oggm.org/en/stable/getting-started.html>`_ section!

 If you encounter problems, check out the
 `trouble shooting <https://docs.oggm.org/en/stable/installing-oggm.html#install-troubleshooting>`_ documentation.